CHORUS-TRE/chorus-tre/deployment/install/INSTALL.md

 > **_NOTE:_** We need to install the different CRDs before being able to plan the creation of custom resource objects, hence the two steps installation

+1. Update your DNS server with using the loadbalancer IP address

 1. Save the whole execution plan:

     ```